dodofrog/Pokemon-Login-System/README.md

 # Pokemon Login System
 ## Project Overview
-This project is a rudamentary login system that allows users to create accounts and login into them using **Python** and **SQLite3** within a **client-server model**.
-The Pokemon API allows users to make their username a random gen 1 pokemon.
+This project is a rudimentary login system that allows users to create accounts and log into them using **Python** and **SQLite** within a **client-server model**.
+The Pokemon API allows users to make their username a random Gen-1 Pokemon.

 ## Directions
-### 1. Create the Databse
+### 1. Create the Database
 - Run `python3 client_database.py` in the terminal in order to create the database (if not already created)
 ### 2. Start the Server
 - Run `python3 client_server.py` in the terminal in order to start the server and start listening for client connections.